 This award is valid for a period of one year only.
-We believe our budget for the fiscal year beginning July 1, 2021 continues to conform to program requirements, and we will be submitting the adopted budget document to GFOA to determine its eligibility for another award.
+We believe our budget for the fiscal year beginning July 1, 2020 continues to conform to program requirements, and we have submitted the adopted budget document to GFOA to determine its eligibility for another award.